 Let us read about Medieval English Surnames- Origin and History.

-1) In Europe surnames weren’t widely used
+1) Surnames weren’t widely used in Europe

 During the middle ages, most of the Europeans were farmers and lived in small communities.
 In this way, most people knew each other so there wasn’t any need of a surname.
 This however changed as the population started growing.
 Suddenly there was a necessity to distinguish between people.